zeldaret/botw/README.md

 ### I only have 1.6.0.
 Can I still contribute?

 Yes, you can!
 A delta patch is provided to turn a 1.6.0 executable into 1.5.0, so if you are able to dump 1.6.0 from your console you will also be able to get 1.5.0.
-For more information, refer to the [contributing guidelines](Contributing.md).
+Read on for more information...

 ### Do I need to be a game dev or a C++ expert to contribute?